sunjun-group/bankwebapp/README.md

 	- [Optional] install mysql client application:ex: MySql Workbench (https://dev.mysql.com/downloads/workbench/)

 3. Prepare eclipse
-	- Make sure that m2e plugin is installed (should already be included by default in newest eclipse version) .
-		+ Go to Help/About Eclipse/Installation Details.
-If it was installed, you must see "m2e-Maven Integration For Eclipse" on the list.
-		+ To install m2e plugin:
-			Go to Help/Install New Software, parse "http://download.eclipse.org/technology/m2e/releases" to text field "Work with".
-			In displayed table, select "Maven Integration For Eclipse", click "Next" --> ... --> "Finish"
 	- Install tomcat server
 		+ The instruction can be found at: http://crunchify.com/step-by-step-guide-to-setup-and-install-apache-tomcat-server-in-eclipse-development-environment-ide/
 			- Download and extract Apache Tomcat. (at http://tomcat.apache.org/download-80.cgi)